kidk/cloudflare-dyndns/README.md

 # Cloudflare dynamic DNS

 Checks if your external IP still matches a domain A record on [Cloudflare](http://cloudflare.com).
 If a change is detected it will update the record.
+It uses the Cloudflare API 4.0 to achieve this.

 ## Install